Skip to Content

 Employers and employees can work together

-Employers and employees can work together with Access to Work to ensure that reasonable adjustments are made to accommodate the needs of individuals with hearing loss, making the workplace more inclusive and accessible.
+Employers and employees can work together with Access to Work to ensure that reasonable adjustments are made to accommodate the needs of people with hearing loss, making the workplace more inclusive and accessible.

 Employers should note you shouldn’t ask employees about their hearing loss during a job interview.
 Once a successful candidate has been chosen any disability or health condition that could impact their work can be discussed.